Blowing a raspberry: Name

 The nomenclature varies by country.
 In most anglophone countries, it is known as a raspberry, which is attested from at least 1890, and which in the United States had been shortened to razz by 1919.
+The term originates in rhyming slang, where "raspberry tart" means "fart".
 In the United States it has also been called a Bronx cheer since at least the early 1920s.